Construction Debris

 Deconstruction

 Have you considered deconstruction as an option?
-Deconstruction is defined as selectively dismantling a structure for the purpose of salvaging valuable construction and architectural materials to resell, reuse, or recycle.
+Deconstruction is defined as the selective dismantling of a structure for the purpose of salvaging valuable construction and architectural materials to resell, reuse, or recycle.
 For more information, see our deconstruction page.

 ---